-After waiting more than a month and missing out on 5 figure profits in that time (no joke, read my case study here), I decide to open up a NEW account through a friend and run my ad there.
+After waiting more than a month and missing out on 5 figure profits in that time (no joke, it’s related to that 1 page website case study), I decide to open up a NEW account through a friend and run my ad there.
 The result?
 SUCCESS!
 The ad was running and I continued my project there.

 Then 6 months after this incident took place, I received a call from Bing saying they FINALLY figured out the problem.
 What was it?
 Apparently, my ad’s budget was too high and as a result, their system shut it down.
 But who knew this?
 Not the support staff, not the supervisors, NOT EVEN the people who designed this algorithm!
 I escalated this issue everywhere I could and NO one knew the issue.

 If you encounter a problem with BA and they can’t do anything about it within a week, make a new account through a friend and continue it there.
 Had I waited for them to figure things out, I would have missed out on 6 MONTHS of profits!
 How freaking insane is that!?
 Don’t ever wait for these guys!
 Use my suggestions and you’ll be happy!